-At that point, Charles Gaba of ACA Signups calculated a weighted average rate increase of 31.5 percent if CSR funding continued, and 54.2 percent if it didn’t.
+At that point, Charles Gaba of ACA Signups calculated a weighted average rate increase of 31.5% if CSR funding continued, and 54.2% if it didn’t.
 Gaba also pointed out that Hudgens has been blatant in his desire to obstruct the ACA, saying in 2013: “Let me tell you what we’re doing (about ObamaCare): Everything in our power to be an obstructionist.”

-The Kaiser Family Foundation estimated in early 2017 that if cost-sharing subsidies weren’t funded for 2018, silver plan premiums nationwide would have to increase by 19 percent to make up for the lack of federal funding.
-But in Georgia, the impact was projected to be more significant, with a 23 percent average increase, in addition to the regular rate increases driven by other factors.
+The Kaiser Family Foundation estimated in early 2017 that if cost-sharing subsidies weren’t funded for 2018, silver plan premiums nationwide would have to increase by 19% to make up for the lack of federal funding.
+But in Georgia, the impact was projected to be more significant, with a 23% average increase, in addition to the regular rate increases driven by other factors.
 That’s just about exactly what we saw in the filings, with a difference of 22.7 percentage points between the two sets of rates.

 Ultimately, insurers had to decide which set of rates to use before it was clear that CSR funding would end.
 According to the Atlanta Journal-Constitution, three of the carriers — Alliana, Ambetter, and Anthem — opted to finalize the higher rates that were based on the assumption that CSR funding would end, while Kaiser opted to finalize the lower rate increase.

 In most states, insurance commissioners gave insurers more explicit instructions — both in terms of whether to add the cost of CSR to premiums, and if so, how to go about doing it.
 But Georgia is one of just a handful of states where the insurers ultimately took varying approaches to the CSR issue.
-The following average rate increases were implemented for 2018 (these are pre-subsidy rate hikes; for most enrollees, larger subsidies will cover all or most of the rate increase):
+The following average rate increases were implemented for 2018 (these are pre-subsidy rate increases; for most enrollees, larger subsidies covered all or most of the rate increase):

 In late October, Avalere Health published a comparison of average premium changes from 2017 to 2018 in each state, and Georgia had among the largest increases.
-Avalere’s analysis found that the average silver plan in Georgia (before any subsidies are applied) was 48 percent more expensive in 2018, the average bronze plan was 33 percent more expensive, and the average gold plan was 44 percent more expensive.
-For perspective, the national averages were 34 percent, 18 percent, and 16 percent, respectively.
+Avalere’s analysis found that the average silver plan in Georgia (before any subsidies are applied) was 48% more expensive in 2018, the average bronze plan was 33% more expensive, and the average gold plan was 44% more expensive.
+For perspective, the national averages were 34%, 18%, and 16%, respectively.

 Premium subsidies were significantly larger for 2018, as they grow to keep pace with the premiums for the second-lowest-cost silver plan in each area.
-And despite the fact that the federal government cut off funding for CSR, the CSR benefits themselves have continued to be available to silver plan enrollees with income between 100 percent and 250 percent of the poverty level.
+And despite the fact that the federal government cut off funding for CSR, the CSR benefits themselves have continued to be available to silver plan enrollees with income between 100% and 250% of the poverty level.